Chukwudi Iwuji

 Chukwudi Iwuji (/ˈtʃʊkʊdi ɪˈwuːdʒi/; born 15 October 1975) is a Nigerian-British actor.
 He is an Associate Artist for the Royal Shakespeare Company.
 He is known for his roles as Clemson Murn / Ik Nobe Lok in the first season of the HBO Max superhero series Peacemaker, as The High Evolutionary in the Marvel Cinematic Universe (MCU) film Guardians of the Galaxy Vol. 3 (2023), and as Osita Halcrow in the Peacock show The Day of the Jackal (2024−present).

 Early life, family and education

 Iwuji was born in Nigeria to diplomat parents; he is one of five siblings.
 When Iwuji was 10 years old, his parents began working for the United Nations, and the family moved to Ethiopia.

-At age 12, Iwuji was sent to boarding school in England.
-Between 1987 and 1993, he was a student at Caterham School, Surrey.
-He was elected Head Boy, the first Black student to be so in the school's history.
+At the age of 12 in 1987, Iwuji attended Caterham, a British public school.
+In 1993 when he was in the Upper Sixth Form, he was made Head Boy and was the first black pupil to be so in the school's history.

 After graduating, he attended Yale University, earning his undergraduate degree in economics in 1997.
 He obtained his MFA at the Professional Theatre Training Program (PTTP) at The University of Wisconsin-Milwaukee in 2000.
 Subsequently, he returned to the UK.